Advertiser Disclosure

 Cons

-DoorDash is a major player in the delivery game, operating in most major cities and partnering with many of the largest chain restaurants in the industry, along with small businesses.
-In fact, DoorDash is the most popular food delivery for business app on the market, which means being a part of this marketplace will get your restaurant in front of a lot of eyes.
-You also have the option to integrate white-labeled DoorDash online ordering services into your own website, with no mention of DoorDash.
+DoorDash is the most popular food delivery for business app on the market, which means being a part of this marketplace will get your restaurant in front of a lot of eyes.

-There are no credit card processing fees charged to merchants on the regular DoorDash app, but if you use DoorDash Storefront to offer white-labeled DoorDash delivery from your own website, you'll pay a processing rate of 2.9% + $0.30.
+There are no credit card processing fees charged to merchants on the regular DoorDash app, but if you use DoorDash Storefront to offer white-labeled DoorDash delivery from your website, you’ll pay a processing rate of 2.9% + $0.30.
 DoorDash Storefront does not charge any commissions other than credit card processing.

 DoorDash integrates with a variety of the best POS systems for small businesses, including Square (which is a great free POS option), Toast, Aloha, Clover, Harbortouch, and others.
 You can also connect DoorDash to your POS using an order aggregation service like Chowly, Deliverect (through which you can integrate Lightspeed POS), and ItsaCheckmate.